microsoft/Pyjion/pep.rst

 The field will be freed like all other fields on ``PyCodeObject`` during deallocation using ``Py_XDECREF()``.

-There is no attempt to try and have the field work with multiple third-party projects simultaneously to simplify usage and to minimize over-extending ``PyCodeObject`` with more fields than necessary (and hence raising memory usage).
-If two or more projects wish to use the field it will be up to them to coordinate the multiple uses of the field (e.g. using a dictionary in the field, creating a common object type that can be shared, etc.).
+It is not recommended that multiple users attempt to use the ``co_extra`` simultaneously.
+While a dictionary could theoretically be set to the field and various users could use a key specific to the project, there is still the issue of key collisions as well as performance degradation from using a dictionary lookup on every frame evaluation.

 Expanding ``PyInterpreterState``